sebastiencaille/sky-lib/README.md

 [[Details here](skylib-java)]
 ![Java lib](screenshots/java_lib.png)

-There is a C++ version of the MVC POC (not up-to-date, not complete.
-Mostly another attempt to write some code in C++...)
+There is also a C++ version of the MVC POC (not up-to-date, not complete, mostly to see what it would look like in C++) [[Details here](skylib-c++)]
-[[Details here](skylib-c++)]

 ## License